techidaily/site-hardware-updates/source/_posts/fbi-exposes-dangers-of-data-theft-via-juice-jacking-devices-in-public-areas-learn-how-to-securely-charge-your-phone.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
+<li><a href="https://facebook-clips.techidaily.com/new-2024-approved-can-i-browse-through-my-contacts-shared-material-in-messaging/"><u>[New] 2024 Approved Can I Browse Through My Contacts' Shared Material in Messaging?</u></a></li>
+<li><a href="https://article-posts.techidaily.com/new-in-2024-boost-creativity-and-production-in-movies-xp-software/"><u>[New] In 2024, Boost Creativity and Production in Movies XP Software</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/updated-from-barely-seen-to-highly-engaged-the-journey-of-youtube-short-success-for-2024/"><u>[Updated] From Barely Seen to Highly Engaged The Journey of YouTube Short Success for 2024</u></a></li>
+<li><a href="https://youtube-zero.techidaily.com/bs-for-a-clearer-better-live-stream-to-youtube-for-2024/"><u>[New] OBS for a Clearer, Better Live Stream to YouTube for 2024</u></a></li>
-<li><a href="https://article-files.techidaily.com/updated-pinnacle-designs-premium-no-cost-ae-toolkit/"><u>[Updated] Pinnacle Designs Premium, No-Cost AE Toolkit</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/2024-android/"><u>2024 必見!
-Android専用ビデオプレイヤー・おすすめアプリランキング</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/discover-how-this-affordable-hp-chromebook-simplified-my-life-without-windows-now-just-136-cheaper/"><u>Discover How This Affordable HP Chromebook Simplified My Life Without Windows - Now Just $136 Cheaper!</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-pgsharp-save-you-from-ban-while-spoofing-pokemon-go-on-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>How PGSharp Save You from Ban While Spoofing Pokemon Go On Apple iPhone 13 mini? | Dr.fone</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/6-proven-ways-to-unlock-poco-x5-phone-when-you-forget-the-password-by-drfone-android/"><u>6 Proven Ways to Unlock Poco X5 Phone When You Forget the Password</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/approach-discuss-the-role-of-aggregates-in-determining-the-properties-of-concrete/"><u>Approach: Discuss the Role of Aggregates in Determining the Properties of Concrete.</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/comprehensive-guide-finding-and-installing-newest-hp-laptop-drivers-for-windows-operating-system/"><u>Comprehensive Guide: Finding and Installing Newest HP Laptop Drivers for Windows Operating System</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/in-2024-what-are-location-permissions-life360-on-samsung-galaxy-a25-5g-drfone-by-drfone-virtual-android/"><u>In 2024, What are Location Permissions Life360 On Samsung Galaxy A25 5G? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-samsung-galaxy-m34-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Samsung Galaxy M34 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
-<li><a href="https://video-capture.techidaily.com/innovative-tech-voice-changing-apps-reviewed-for-2024/"><u>Innovative Tech Voice-Changing Apps Reviewed for 2024</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/introducing-the-new-rapid-chrome-version-by-google-for-windows-users-a-game-changer-with-exceptions/"><u>Introducing the New Rapid Chrome Version by Google for Windows Users – A Game-Changer with Exceptions!</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/meta-revolutionizes-vr-with-superior-512gb-quest-deal-of-the-year-insights-and-analysis/"><u>Meta Revolutionizes VR with Superior 512GB Quest Deal of the Year Insights and Analysis</u></a></li>
-<li><a href="https://facebook.techidaily.com/pinterest-and-reddits-invisible-data-monitoring-maintains-usability/"><u>Pinterest & Reddit's Invisible Data Monitoring Maintains Usability</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/score-the-ultimate-deal-with-a-36-off-8tb-capacity-samsung-t5-ssd-in-flash-storage-exclusive-offer-highlights-by-zdnet/"><u>Score the Ultimate Deal with a 36% Off, 8TB Capacity Samsung T5 SSD in Flash Storage | Exclusive Offer Highlights by ZDNET</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/ultimate-selection-leading-ceiling-audio-displays-unveiled/"><u>Ultimate Selection: Leading Ceiling Audio Displays Unveiled</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/unlocking-creativity-with-exceptional-features-the-affordable-acer-laptop-thats-a-game-changer-for-media-professionals/"><u>Unlocking Creativity with Exceptional Features: The Affordable Acer Laptop That's a Game Changer for Media Professionals</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/in-2024-must-see-vr-movies-for-film-enthusiasts/"><u>In 2024, Must-See VR Movies for Film Enthusiasts</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/surface-book-2-driver-downloads-and-updates-made-simple-for-you/"><u>Surface Book 2 Driver Downloads and Updates Made Simple for You</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/troubleshooting-hp-display-drivers-in-windows-11-8-and-7-a-step-by-step-guide/"><u>Troubleshooting HP Display Drivers in Windows 11, 8 & 7: A Step-by-Step Guide</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->